zfox23/light-installer/contentSets/README.md

 # The `/contentSets` Folder
-The contents of this folder will be ignored by Git, _except_ for the `examples` folder.
-Use the `examples` folder as a starting point for your content sets.
+The contents of this folder will be ignored by Git, _except_ for `example/example.zip`.
+Unzip the contents of that folder somewhere, and use it as a starting point for your content sets.

 Create a new folder within the `contentSets` folder, then use your new folder as a sandbox for developing your custom content sets to be used with the Light Installer.

+Once you have a custom content set, ZIP up the three populated folders and their contents, then upload that ZIP file to a remote host.
+After that, modify variables `hifi_light.nsi` as necessary and compile your installer.

 ## Custom Content Set Folder Structure
 ```